Zach128/personal-website/CONTRIBUTING.md

 * Bug fixes that change default return values or error codes stored in constants
 * Adding logging messages or debugging output
 * Changes to ‘metadata’ files like rc files, .gitignore, build scripts, markdown files, servable assets, etc.
-* Refactoring source files from one directory or package to another.
+* Refactoring source files from one directory or package to another

 ## How to report a bug